larsmeldgaard/DevOps.Hackathon/README.md

-# DevOps.Hackthon
+# DevOps.Hackathon
-Microsoft DevOps Hackthon
+Microsoft DevOps Hackathon

 #About the application
-Since this hackathon is focusing on DevOps, we're usning the out-of-the-box ASP.NET MVC template as demo app.
+Since this hackathon is focusing on DevOps, we're using the out-of-the-box ASP.NET MVC template as demo app.
-The default app will be modified to include custom configurations and DB changes usning Entity Framework 6 (incl migrations).
+The default app will be modified to include custom configurations and DB changes Using Entity Framework 6 (incl migrations).

 #Goal
 - Use GitHub as source repository